space88man/pyktool/README.md

         # convert from JKS to PKCS12
         pyktool convert mykeystore.jks storepass-1 mykeystore.p12 storepass-2

-* (experimental) to avoid lame PKCS12 ciphers, the tool can be instructed to undump  with PBES2 ciphers - ATM coded, working, but no docs.
+* (experimental) to avoid legacy ciphers, the pyktool can undump  with modern PBES2 ciphers - ATM coded, working, but no docs.
 Check the source code.
+    PBES2 is correctly supported from JDK 8u301, JDK 11, JDK 17, JDK 21
+* (experimental) support for bcfks format (this is a newer format from BouncyCastle) that uses modern ciphers

 ## Build